-- NSUHS's recommendation is that mom and baby are kept separate, and that mom should not directly breastfeed.
-If refused by mother after discussion with attending provider, and consultation with a pediatrician/neonatologist, follow the below guidelines: - o If colocation (sometimes referred to as "rooming in") of the newborn with his/her ill mother in the same hospital room occurs in accordance with the mother's wishes or is unavoidable due to facility limitations use physical barriers (e.g., a curtain between the mother and newborn) and keeping the newborn ≥6 feet away from the ill mother. - o If necessary at EH, postpartum floor will obtain an isolette from ISCU and 2WH RN will provide couplet care. - If no other healthy adult is present in the room to care for the newborn, a mother who has confirmed COVID-19 or is a PUI should put on a standard mask and practice hand hygiene before each feeding or other

-- close contact with her newborn.
+- limitations use physical barriers (e.g., a curtain between the mother and newborn) and keeping the newborn ≥6 feet away from the ill mother.
+These can be obtained from ISCU at EH. - o If no other healthy adult is present in the room to care for the newborn, a mother who has confirmed COVID-19 or is a PUI should put on a standard mask and practice hand hygiene before each feeding or other close contact with her newborn.
 The facemask should remain in place during contact with the newborn.
 These practices should continue while the mother is on transmission-based precautions in the hospital. - The decision to discontinue temporary separation of the mother from her baby should be made on a case-by-case basis in consultation with clinicians, Infection Prevention and Control, and public health officials.
 The decision should take into account disease severity, illness signs and symptoms, and results of laboratory testing for the virus that causes COVID-19, SARS-CoV-2.
-Considerations to discontinue temporary separation are the same as those to discontinue transmission-based precautions for hospitalized patients with COVID-19 as outlined by the CDC.
+Considerations to discontinue temporary separation are the same as those to discontinue transmission-based precautions for hospitalized patients with COVID-19: - Resolution of fever without the use of anti-pyretic medications - Improvement in respiratory symptoms - Consultation with health department regarding discontinuation of precautions.